 Welcome to Life In Leggings!

-I’m so glad you found this little corner of the Internet I call home.
+I’m so glad you found this little corner of the Internet that I call home.

 I grew up in the suburbs of Orlando, Florida, moved to Tampa to attend the University of South Florida, then moved back to Central Florida in 2007.
 I started dancing professionally for the NBA and met my husband, Scott, while working for the Orlando Magic shortly after.

-We completed four amazing seasons (and traveled the world!) together before taking a leap of faith and moving everything we knew up to Detroit to accept an opportunity to work for the Detroit Pistons in October 2012.
+We completed four amazing seasons (and traveled the world!) together in Orlando before moving everything we knew up to Detroit to accept an opportunity to work for the Detroit Pistons in October 2012.

 I continued dancing in the NBA for two more seasons and retired from the court in April 2014 after a year and a half with the Detroit Pistons.
 It was a crazy experience I am very thankful to have been a part of.
 Read more about my dancing days here.

-I became certified in personal training through the National Academy of Sports Medicine in October 2014 and spend my days working as a personal trainer, web coach, and social media assistant for a training facility in Rochester Hills.
-I work hard to create a strong health and fitness-filled foundation, and truly believe everyone can reach their goals with the proper coaching, commitment and mindset.
-Work Out With Me!
+I became certified in personal training through the National Academy of Sports Medicine in October 2014 and spent my days in Metro Detroit working as a personal trainer, web coach, and social media assistant for a training facility in Rochester Hills.

-If you asked me what I would be doing for a living five years ago, I would have never guessed the answer to be blogging and training.
-I am very grateful to have found a way to combine two huge passions of mine into one world I write about on Life In Leggings every single day.
+If you asked me what I would be doing for a living five years ago, I would have never guessed the answer to be blogging and managing a fitness studio.
+Especially in New York City.
+I am very grateful to have found a balance that enables me to fulfill two huge passions of mine right here on Life In Leggings.

 I love connecting with anyone who stumbles upon my blog.
-You can find me on Facebook, Twitter, Instagram, Google +, Pinterest, Bloglovin’, and Sweaty Nation, and I can always be reached by email at email@example.com.
+You can find me on Facebook, Twitter, Instagram, Snapchat (<- easily becoming my favorite!)
+Google +, Pinterest, Bloglovin’, and Sweaty Nation, and I can always be reached by email at firstname.lastname@example.org.

 About the Blog